CoreyShelton/htaccess-code-snippets/README.md

 # Useful .htaccess Code Snippets

-Here are a bunch of useful .htaccess code snippets to use
+Here is a collection of useful .htaccess code snippets to use for web projects, include Wordpress projects.